josean-dev/dev-environment-files/README.md

 ```

 ### Nvim-Treesitter Updates
 When nvim-treesitter updates, there might be breaking changes to corresponding parsers being used.
-I've made a change to how nvim-treesitter is installed with packer and the "run" command to make sure parsers are properly updated whenever nvim-treesitter is installed or updated.
-The code is found in this file: [plugins-setup.lua](.config/nvim/plugins-setup.lua)
+I made a change to make sure parsers are automatically updated whenever nvim-treesitter is installed/updated.
+The code is found in this file: [plugins-setup.lua](.config/nvim/lua/josean/plugins-setup.lua)

 The updated code is this:
 ```lua